a-adegite/pji-rnaseq-analysis/README.md

 This project investigates the transcriptional differences between acute and chronic Periprosthetic Joint Infection (PJI) isolates using RNA-seq data.
 The goal is to identify differentially expressed genes (DEGs) and long non-coding RNAs (lncRNAs) that may contribute to infection persistence, biofilm formation, and host–pathogen interactions.

 ## 🔧 Pipeline Overview

-The pipeline processes paired-end RNA-seq reads to identify differentially expressed lncRNAs and mRNAs between ECFCs from SCD patients with and without ischemic stroke.
+This pipeline processes paired-end RNA-seq FASTQ files from Staphylococcus aureus isolates to identify transcriptional differences between acute and chronic phases of periprosthetic joint infection (PJI).

 1. **Data Acquisition**
 2. **Quality Control**